Clean desk with three distinct paths illustrated on notebook, representing choice between AI tools

 Watch out for: Expensive ($30-300/month for premium tiers).
 And it can reflect its creator's viewpoints in ways that aren't always helpful for business use.

+Match the tool to the task, not the brand.
 When someone asks me which AI to use, I always ask the same thing: "What are you trying to accomplish?"

 This is the framework I use daily: